 - get the names and job titles of the people involved

-If you feel able to, this is the best place to start.
-Talk to the landlord or estate agent informally about your complaint.
+If you feel that you can, talk to the landlord or estate agent informally about your complaint.
 They may want to put things right!

-If you don’t feel able to speak to the landlord about your complaint or it isn't resolved, you can make a formal complaint.
+If the complaint isn't resolved, you can make a formal complaint.

 If the person discriminating against you is an agent, follow their complaints procedure.
-If there isn't a complaints procedure, follow the third course of action.
+If there isn't a complaints procedure, go to stage 3.

 If the person discriminating against you is a landlord, put the complaint in writing, tell them what you want them to do, and give them 21 days to respond.